juusoi/rabbit-hole/README.md

-# Codex Catalog
+# rabbit-hole

 ## Purpose
-Codex exists as a living catalog of reusable code snippets, boilerplate modules, and AI-focused instructions.
+Repo exists as a living catalog of reusable code snippets, boilerplate modules, and AI-focused instructions.
 Use it to bootstrap new projects, seed agent prompts, or document decision-making playbooks.
 Each entry must be concise, production-minded, and accompanied by the context that explains when to apply it.

 ## Repository Layout
 | Path | What to store |